nnalvar/Alvarez_Capstone_4/README.md

 ## 5)
 Write a statistical hypothesis.
 There should be a null and alternate.
 These should be explicitly consistent with the prediction in item #3 and the response variable in #4.
 In other words, make sure the statistical hypotheses that you write here serves as a test of the prediction made in item #3.
 Ch10.3

 **Null hypothesis is if the viral loads of the drug treatments are equal to the placebo.
-Alternate hypothesis is if the viral loads of the drug treatments are less than the placebo.**
+Alternate hypothesis is if the viral loads of the drug treatments are not equal to the placebo.**

 ## 6)
 What is the statistical test you would use to test the hypothesis in item #5?
 Briefly defend what makes this appropriate for the hypothesis and the experimental variables.
 If there are alternatives, why is this approach chosen instead?
 Points will not be awarded if the justification involves something like "because everybody does it this way".